Make changes to a co-operative

 • refuse to approve the change.

 If the changes are approved, arrange the special resolution according to your co-operative's rules.
-Within 28 days of the resolution being passed, send the Registrar a:
+Within 28 days of the resolution being passed, lodge an application to register rule change(s) via myCAV

 Change the allocation of shares